Linda Wolf

-Linda Ann Wolf (born March 17, 1950) is an American photographer and author.
-She is one of the first female rock and roll photographers.
-Wolf also makes fine art photography with an emphasis on women and global photojournalism.
+Linda Ann Wolf (born 1950) is an American photographer and writer.
+She was one of the first female rock and roll photographers.
+She does fine art photography with an emphasis on women and global photojournalism.

-Early life
+Early life and education

-Wolf was born in Los Angeles, California, on March 17, 1950, and raised in Sherman Oaks, California.
+Wolf was born in Los Angeles in 1950 and grew up in Sherman Oaks, California.
 Her mother, Barbara Wolf (née Friedman), is a poet and was a fashion model and English literature teacher at Beverly Hills High School.
 Her father, Joseph Wolf, was a businessman and avid photographer.
-Wolf's interest in photography was born out of her father's passion for photography.
+Linda's interest in photography was born out of her father's passion for photography.
 He bought her first camera for her when she was a teenager.

-Wolf attended Hollywood High School and graduated in 1968.
+Linda Wolf graduated from Hollywood High School in 1968.
 In 1969, she began dating Sandy Konikoff, the drummer for Jackson Browne.
-He invited her to live at Paxton Lodge in the Sierra Nevada Mountains, where Elektra Records was recording one of Browne's first albums.
+Konikoff invited her to live at Paxton Lodge in the Sierra Nevada Mountains, where Elektra Records was recording one of Browne's first albums.
 There was a darkroom at the studio, and she was inspired by the experience and made a decision to pursue photography professionally.

 Wolf's grandfather, Jules Wolf, managed the historic Lincoln Theater, often called the Apollo of the West.
+From 1970 to 1975, she lived and studied in Provence, France, attending the Institute for American Universities and L'Ecole Experimental Photographic.

+Her early photographic work in France focused on people and village life in the Vaucluse Mountains.
+Next, Wolf attended Evergreen State College in Olympia, Washington.
+She taught photography through the University of California at Los Angeles Extension and worked as a staff photographer for the Los Angeles Citywide Mural Project.